Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 But with so much to fit it, it’s worth planning your Thailand itinerary, or at least a rough Thailand backpacking route, to make sure you don’t miss out on anything.

-In this blog post you’ll find the best 1 month Thailand itinerary as well as all the tips you’ll need for backpacking Thailand.
+In this blog post you’ll find the best Thailand backpacking route which is perfect for a 1 month Thailand itinerary as well as suggestions if you’ve only got 2 weeks.
+You’ll also find all the tips you’ll need for backpacking Thailand.
 I hope it helps you have an amazing time!

 Why Backpacking Thailand is so Popular